mricon/b4/docs/contributor/overview.rst

 3. When you are almost ready to send, use ``b4 prep --auto-to-cc`` to collect the relevant addresses from your commits.
-If your project uses a ``MAINTAINERS`` file, this will also perform the required query to figure out who should be included on your patch series submission.
+If your project uses a ``MAINTAINERS`` file, this should also perform the required query to figure out whom to include on your patch series submission.

-4. Review the list of addresses that were added to the cover letter and, if you know what you're doing, remove any that you think are unnecessary.
+4. Review the list of addresses that b4 added to the cover letter and, if you know what you're doing, remove any that you think are unnecessary.

+5. Run pre-flight checks on your series to improve your chances of getting positive reviews.

-5. Send your series using ``b4 send``.
-This will automatically reroll your series to the next version and add changelog entries to the cover letter.
+6. Send your series using ``b4 send``.
+This should automatically increment your series to the next version and add changelog entries to the cover letter.

-6. Await code review and feedback from maintainers.
+7. Await code review and feedback from maintainers.

-7. Apply any received code-review trailers using ``b4 trailers -u``.
+8. Apply any received code-review trailers using ``b4 trailers -u``.

-8. Use ``git rebase -i`` to make any changes to the code based on the feedback you receive.
+9. Use ``git rebase -i`` to make any changes to the code based on the feedback you receive.
 Remember to record these changes in the cover letter's changelog.

-9. Unless series is accepted upstream, GOTO 3.
+10. Unless maintainers accept your series and merge them upstream, go back to #2 and continue until you succeed.

-10. Clean up obsolete prep-managed branches using ``b4 prep --cleanup``
+11. Clean up obsolete prep-managed branches using ``b4 prep --cleanup``

-Please read the rest of these docs for details on the ``prep``, ``send``, and ``trailers`` subcommands.
+Please read the rest of these docs for details on the ``prep``, ``send``, and ``trailers`` commands.